 A cast of wonderful Portuguese actors in a simple, charming film - ideal for learning a foreign language!

-A Gaiola Dourada or La Cage Dorée came out in cinemas in 2013.
+The Gilded Cage (A Gaiola Dourada or La Cage Dorée in French) was released in cinemas in 2013.
 Directed by Ruben Alves, this French-Portuguese comedy is charming and full of pep.
-The soundtrack references a lot of traditional and popular Portuguese music (such as fado) and a lovely original score.
+The soundtrack features a lot of traditional and popular Portuguese music such as fado (a kind of Portuguese singing that is famous for its expressive and deeply melancholic character), and a lovely original score.

 The Gilded Cage tells the story of a Portuguese immigrant couple living in Paris.
 The wife is a concierge, the husband a site manager.
 Everyone takes advantage of their good nature - often abusively.
 Until the couple finds out that they have inherited a house and a considerable amount of money from family in Portugal.
 However, the inheritance only takes effect if they actually live there.